Understanding Your PayPal Working Capital Loan Offer: Rates, Fees, & Requirements Explained

 A Note On Effective APR

 Factor rates are one thing to keep in mind when considering a PayPal Working Capital loan offer; another useful number to consider is the effective APR.

-The APR (annual percentage rate), is used to express the cost of a loan over one year, including the interest rate and any other fees associated with a loan.
+The APR (annual percentage rate), is used to express the rate of borrowing over one year, including the interest rate and any other fees associated with a loan.
 Because PayPal Working Capital does not have an interest rate or a set repayment date, it’s not technically possible to calculate an APR.
 However, you can estimate the number.

 To get a full understanding of how effective APRs can be used to compare loans like the ones you would receive from PayPal Working Capital, you might want to take a look at our article on the subject.